 Use Messages to send text and picture messages to your friends, family, or other contacts.
-When you use Messages, your texts and pictures are sent two different ways and if you use Straight Talk or Net10 Wireless you should understand the difference.
+When you use Messages, your texts and pictures are sent using one of two different ways.
+If you use Straight Talk, Net10 Wireless, or Tracfone you should understand the difference.

 If you look carefully in Messages, you can see if your text or picture messages was delivered using SMS/MMS or iMessage.
 Messages sent using SMS & MMS appear in green.
 Also notice that Messages shows the the message is a text messages (SMS) in the second screen.

 This is why if you are using Straight Talk or Net1o Wireless you often can send and receive text and picture messages with other iPhone users but not people using other smart smartphones.